stjordanis/topologies/distributed_unet/Horovod/README.md

 # UNet with Horovod

 This repository contains code for multimodal brain tumor segmentation with U-Net.
-Horovod is used to initiate any combination of single/multiple worker training runs on one or more nodes.
+Horovod is utilized to specify the number of workers per node and coordinate single or multi-node training.

 ## Setup